frederic-hallein/double_pendulum/README.md

 # double_pendulum
-Simulation double pendulum through Runge Kutta method.
+Simulation of the famous double pendulum system through Runge Kutta method of order 4.
 The calculation is based on this simulation: https://www.myphysicslab.com/pendulum/double-pendulum-en.html.
 The animation is made using the SDL library.

 # How to run